austinhuang0131/joinmatrix/guide.md

 ### Register an account

 <div class="flash">
   This part does not cover cases where a homeserver uses their own authentication tools.
-In such cases, please consult related information of the homeserver in question.
+In such cases, please consult your homeserver's instructions.
 </div>
 <br>
 For simplicity, the guide is prepared in such a way that recommends registration on a PC browser, even though many servers allow you to do so from native PC/mobile apps.
 Regardless, once registered, you can use the account everywhere!